bburns/PyVoyager/README.md

     > vg composites 5101

-Then make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera
+Then make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera (this step must be performed in an Admin console, because it uses mklink to make symbolic links, which require elevated privileges)

-    > vg movies bw|color
+    > vg movies bw|color [targetpath]

+e.g.

+    > vg movies bw //Triton

+to generate the Triton flyby movies (both Narrow and Wide angle cameras), or

+    > vg movies color

+to generate all available color movies.

 Entering `vg` will show the available commands: